Ensuring human rights-compliant asylum procedures

 Recommendation 2161

-member States”, in which the Committee of Ministers noted that “the
+Europe member States”, in which the Committee of Ministers noted

-right to seek asylum must be respected”, in particular, “the right
+“that the right to seek asylum must be respected” and, in particular,

 Doc.
 15088).